TheoKlein/blog.theo.com.tw/source/_posts/Deploy-A-Distributed-T-Pot-System-For-Personal-Research-In-Budget.md

 It works!
 Currently, I deployed 4 sensor servers in different countries.
 To add a new sensor server, just install on a new server with your customize T-Pot sensor, setup the WireGuard connection, and wait for the bunch of data to send back to the central server.
 It costs me $25 per month for 5 VPS (4 sensors + 1 gateway server) which I think is meets my expectations.
 Depends on your budget, the number of sensor servers can be decided by yourself.

 Now I get a bunch of binaries and logs, time to do some research :)

+---
+Update at 2020/10/10:
+Checkout [Deploy A Distributed T-Pot System For Personal Research In Budget - Part 2](/Research/Deploy-A-Distributed-T-Pot-System-For-Personal-Research-In-Budget-Part-2/) for new data flow power by [Filebeat](https://www.elastic.co/beats/filebeat)!